College of Podiatric Medicine Safety & Security

 Step Up Speak Out

-This program is a collaborative effort by Kent State University Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+This program is a collaborative effort by Kent State University Counseling and Psychological Services, The DeWeese Health Center, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
 The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or with distressed individuals.

 Office of Sexual and Relationship Violence Support Services